 At the Henry Stewart DAM LA show in December 2013, MerlinOne announced MerlinX, our new browser-based digital asset management product.
 As we prepare to deploy MerlinX to both new and existing customers, we thought we would talk to Chris Carr, the lead developer for MerlinX.

 Chris joined MerlinOne’s software development team in 1998 and is currently a Senior Software Designer.
 He has worked on a number of Merlin components including the Merlin client and MIO.
 Chris attended Ohio University where he earned his Master’s in Visual Communication, where he was a pioneer in the use of digital image files in publishing.

-Chris lives in Seattle, Washington with his wife Jacqueline.
-When he isn’t working on software, he can be found enjoying the outdoors, hiking, bicycling and traveling.
+Chris lives in the Seattle, WA, area and when he isn’t working on software, he can be found enjoying the outdoors, hiking, bicycling and traveling.

 - What is MerlinX?